 The Veloway at Circle C Ranch Metropolitan Park was constructed in the early 90’s and was the first facility of its kind in the United States.
 The Veloway is a 23’ wide, 3.1 miles (5K) long paved bicycle tract that traverses the natural terrain.
 Riders of all experience levels can enjoy year round, smooth riding, safely away from cars, winding through the hills and trees - just watch out for Roadrunners.

 An intermediate 5-mile singletrack loop through the woods, fields, and limestone climbs of southwest Austin.
 Wildflower season is awesome here.
-No dogs allowed, for bike safety.
+No dogs allowed, for bike & horse safety.
+Bikes yield to hikers & horses.
 The entrance is easy to miss, so look for the gate when traveling south on 1826.
 It's just past the Slaughter Creek crossing.

 The Sunset Valley Nature Area is a small trail system that connects with the South Hills Conservation Area.
 The trails are mostly wide and flat, with some singletrack, which make for mostly easy mountain biking.
 The creek crossings are fun and scenic.
 Some areas are restricted for hikers only.